 • Crewkerne

-• Chard.
+• Chard

-Tisbury is the only ’dark skies’ friendly railway station in the UK and is the gateway to Cranborne Chase AONB international dark sky reserve.
+Tisbury is the only ’dark skies’ friendly railway station in the UK and is the gateway to Cranborne Chase Area of Natural Beauty (AONB) international dark sky reserve.
 Sherborne is the ‘jewel in the crown’ the most popular visitor destination.
 Blackmore Vale Community Rail Partnership is a partnership made up of local people, station groups, statutory and voluntary groups, and businesses who together promote the area to prospective rail passengers stimulating tourism and the local economy.
 Blackmore Vale Community Rail Partnership also works to increase community involvement in its award-winning stations and encourages residents and visitors to use the stations for a wide range of journeys.
 As a keen advocate of “green travel,” Blackmore Vale Community Rail Partnership also encourages onward connectivity by promoting local bus services, and electric car, scooter and bike hire.

 Projects range from marketing campaigns and events encouraging potential rail-users to visit the beautiful Blackmore Vale through to publications, Line Guides and a First World War book commemorating the fallen from the towns and villages along the line.
 Volunteering is at the heart of the rail partnership and celebrating this gives rise to the annual favourites “Community Rail at Christmas” and “Stations in Bloom,” campaigns brimming with friendly inter-station rivalry and fun.
 This year extended to stations from Salisbury to Exeter, Westbury to Weymouth and those around the Romsey area, Blackmore Vale Community Rail Partnership working in partnership with Devon and Cornwall Community Rail Partnership, East Hampshire Community Rail Partnership and the new South Wessex Community Rail Partnership.